jssteinberg/some-makeup/src/routes/style/index.md

 @import 'makeup-style/src/fix.css';
 ```

-Focused and lean CSS: to prevent text and content from overflowing; to prevent some elements from affecting line-height; fixes for font settings, semantic styling and usability (excluding button and inputs). *Mandatory CSS for basic typography and avoiding common layout gotchas, especially for narrow viewports.*
+Focused and lean CSS fix: to prevent text and content from overflowing; to prevent some elements from affecting line-height; fixes for font settings, semantic styling and usability (excluding `button` and `inputs`). *Mandatory CSS for basic typography and avoiding common layout gotchas, especially for narrow viewports.*

 </section>
 <section>